Readying an IPO, Postmates secures $225M from private equity firm GPI Capital – TechCrunch

 Postmates, the popular food delivery service, has raised another $225 million at a valuation of $2.4 billion ahead of an imminent initial public offering, the company confirmed to TechCrunch on Thursday.

-Private equity firm GPI Capital has led the investment, first reported by Forbes, which brings Postmates total funding to nearly $1 billion.
-GPI takes non-controlling stakes — between 2% and 20% — in both late-stage private companies and publicly-listed ventures.
+Private equity firm GPI Capital has led the investment, first reported by Forbes, which brings Postmates’ total funding to nearly $1 billion.
+GPI takes non-controlling stakes — between 2% and 20% — in both late-stage private companies and publicly listed ventures.

 After tapping JPMorgan Chase and Bank of America to lead its float, Postmates filed privately with the Securities and Exchange Commission for an IPO earlier this year.
 Sources familiar with the company’s exit plans say the business intends to publicly unveil its IPO prospectus this month.

-To discuss the company’s journey to the public markets and the challenges ahead in the increasingly crowded food delivery space, Postmates co-founder and chief executive officer Bastian Lehmann will join us on stage at TechCrunch Disrupt on Friday October 4th.
+To discuss the company’s journey to the public markets and the challenges ahead in the increasingly crowded food delivery space, Postmates co-founder and chief executive officer Bastian Lehmann will join us onstage at TechCrunch Disrupt on Friday October 4th.

 As Forbes noted, last-minute financings are critical for companies poised to run out of cash and in need of an infusion prior to hitting the public markets.
-The motives for Postmates’ last-minute financing are unclear, however, the company will certainly begin trading on the stock market at an interesting time.
+The motives for Postmates’ last-minute financing are unclear; however, the company will certainly begin trading on the stock market at an interesting time.
 2019 has proven to be the year of unicorn listings, and former Silicon Valley darlings like Uber and Lyft have struggled to stabilize since their multi-billion-dollar debuts, despite years of support and coddling from venture capitalists.

 Meanwhile, activity in the food delivery space has distracted from Postmates’ prospects.
 DoorDash, for one, recently purchased another food delivery service, Caviar, from Square in a deal worth $410 million.
 Uber is said to have considered buying Caviar, which had been looking for a buyer at least since 2016, according to Bloomberg.
 Postmates, for its part, has long been the subject of M&A rumors.